defiantgoat/woowoofund-design/README.md

 ---

 ## Project Requirements

-When a founder is looking to raise capital for their company, a fair amount of thought will go in to their pitch deck.
-They will share their deck with potential investors to help sell investors on why they should invest in the company.
-We want to make raising money on Wefunder as simple as possible, so we allow founders who have already built a pitch deck to upload it to Wefunder and we'll show their deck on their profile — rather than forcing the founder to recreate their pitch on our site.

-You can see an example of this on Wefunder's own company profile (we dogfood our own product to raise our rounds): https://wefunder.com/wefunder

 The Challenge
 Build a tool that allows a user to upload their pitch deck and display it on a web page.